SjoerdAkkermans/PyGERG/README.md

+# Update 18-04-2025
+Equinor has released a more complete python package doing the exact same thing, including a simple pip install.
+Can be found [here](https://github.com/equinor/pyaga8).

 # Intro
 A python wrapper of Roy Vegard Ovesen's [AGA8 crate](https://github.com/royvegard/aga8), which in turn is a port of NIST's [AGA8 code](https://github.com/usnistgov/AGA8).